Criteria for posterior consistency

 To apply the results and demonstrate that proposed methods allow for considerable flexibility, section~\ref{sec:boundary} concerns semi-parametric estimation of support boundary points for a density on a bounded interval in $\RR$ \cite{Kleijn15}.
-The last section contains a short discussion on applications, including mainstream examples in non-parametric density estimation like normal location mixtures and uniform scale mixtures to model monotone densities, as well as a semi-parametric example for which Kullback-Leibler priors do not exist.
+The last section contains a short discussion on applications, including consistency in non-parametric density estimation with various Dirichlet mixtures, and the difficult examples~\ref{ex:noKLpriors} and~\ref{ex:noGGVpriors}.
 We conclude with two appendices, one on the Hellinger transform and another containing proofs.